itssupriyanaik123/LGMVIP_Task03_Registration-Form/README.md

-# LGMVIP_Task02_WebApplication_using_Create-react-app
+# LGMVIP_Task03_Registration-Forrm

 This task is given by LetsGrowMore.
-This is an Beginner level task.
-Create a web application using create-react-app
+This is an Intermediate level task.
+Creating a registration Form whose data display in same page using react js.